dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

     end;

-When all elements of a stream have been read, further calls to `read-element`_ result in the ` <end-of-stream-error>`_ condition being signaled.
+When all elements of a stream have been read, further calls to :gf:`read-element` result in the :class:`<end-of-stream-error>` condition being signaled.
 An alternative end-of-stream behavior is to have a distinguished end-of-stream value returned.
 You can supply such an end-of-stream value as a keyword argument to the various read functions; the value can be any object.
 Supplying an end-of-stream value to a read function is more concise than asking whether a stream is at its end on every iteration of a loop.

 The Streams module also provides a set of functions for writing data elements to an output stream.
 Like the functions that operate upon input